official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 about the nature of the Saddam government, its risk to security and also the wider problems of the region.
 My concern then and subsequently was to locate

-296 Blair T. A Journey.
+[^296]: Blair T. A Journey.
 Hutchinson, 2010.
-297 Blair T. A Journey.
+[^297]: Blair T. A Journey.
 Hutchinson, 2010.

 522

-The Report of the Iraq Inquirythe question of Saddam in the broader context of the Middle East as a region in transition.
+the question of Saddam in the broader context of the Middle East as a region in transition.
 Even then, though less clearly than today, I saw the disparate issues as essentially part of the same picture.
 Therefore I made a major part of my pitch to George the issue of the Israeli-Palestine peace process.
-To me this was the indispensable soft-power component to give equilibrium to the hard power that was necessary if Saddam was to be removed.”298
+To me this was the indispensable soft-power component to give equilibrium to the hard power that was necessary if Saddam was to be removed.”[^298]

-733. The Inquiry asked Mr Blair if there was “an explicit, recorded statement of what the UK’s objectives were in April 2002”, and how they had been agreed.299 It also asked:
+733. The Inquiry asked Mr Blair if there was “an explicit, recorded statement of what the UK’s objectives were in April 2002”, and how they had been agreed.[^299] It also asked:
 *  what the UK objectives were in September 2002 and what process had been
 *  how the US had interpreted comments in his meeting with Secretary Rumsfeld